andrediascosta/arduino/README.md

 <h2>The examples</h2>
 <p>This examples were primarly impired in the code from (https://www.arduino.cc)</p>

-1. blink_led_with_potentiometer is just a potentiometer increasing the blink ratio from a led.
+1. blink_led_with_potentiometer - A potentiometer increasing the blink ratio from a led.

-2. toneMelody is part of the bobble bubble song.
+2. toneMelody - Part of the bubble bobble main song.